Sean Newcomb: Atlanta Braves

-Newcomb started the Braves' first game at SunTrust Park in 2019.
+Newcomb started the Braves' home opener at SunTrust Park in 2019.
 He faced the Chicago Cubs, pitching four innings of an 8–0 win.
 Newcomb completed the seventh inning in his next game against the Miami Marlins, but struggled against the New York Mets, leading to his demotion to the Gwinnett Stripers on April 14.
 Newcomb returned to the major league club on May 4, and made several relief appearances.
 He returned to the starting rotation to face the Philadelphia Philles on June 15, 2019.
 Newcomb was struck in the head by a batted ball from J. T. Realmuto, and left the game.
 He was subsequently placed on the seven-day injured list.
 Newcomb was reactivated on June 25, and faced the Chicago Cubs as a reliever that night.

 Newcomb endured an abysmal 2020 season, registering an 11.20 ERA in 13.2 innings pitched across 4 games, striking out 10.

 In 2021 with the Braves he was 2–0 with one save and a 4.73 ERA, as in 32 relief appearances he pitched 32.1 innings, walked 27 batters, and struck out 43 batters.
 The Braves finished with an 88–73 record, clinching the NL East, and eventually won the 2021 World Series, giving the Braves their first title since 1995.

 Newcomb was designated for assignment by the Braves on April 19, 2022.